kormixensnik34/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a project, think about the end goal and break it down into smaller tasks.
 Creating a plan will make it easier to stay focused and on track.
 You can use tools like Trello or Asana to help with project management and task tracking.
 These tools can help keep you organized and make sure that nothing falls through the cracks.
  -- 250 words

+# 2024-01-18
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Anticipate potential issues and challenges that may arise, so you have a plan to address them.
+Writing documentation and comments in code can also help others understand your code and make it easier to maintain and update.
+ - 来自帮助助手